 EU: Ice is a slippery dynamic material at above-zero temperatures.
 The original goal was to build a tactile ice wind instrument, but it proved too difficult and expensive.
 The fragility of the musical materials throughout the work became both a source of technical focus for the performers, through gaining a degree of control and expression, and an opportunity for the materials to find their voice in the work and to wreak a degree of natural indeterminacy into the performance.

 How did you work on your methodology of composition in relation to the performative side of Polar Force, and what were the main sources of experimentation?

-For some, it is a place of dreams while for others it is a place of horror.
-It is often discussed in the news but it is a place that is as difficult to access as the moon.
-All these different intersecting bands of knowledge, interests and biases produces quite a complex set of reactions when presenting works such as Polar Force and Array.
+For some, it is a place of dreams, while for others, it is a place of horror.
+It is often discussed in the news, but it is a place that is as difficult to access as the moon.
+All these different intersecting bands of knowledge, interests and biases produce quite a complex set of reactions when presenting works such as Polar Force and Array.
 As an artist, my intention is to let the continent speak for itself so my field recordings are as authentic to the firsthand experience I had as I can make them.

 What’s the chief enemy of creativity?

 PS: I think authenticity is the central plank of my creative impulse.
 By that, I mean being clear on the things that genuinely excite me, that challenge me to try harder, to work ethically and sustainably, and to contribute rather than exploit.
 The flip side on that I guess, is creativity being underpinned by disingenuous motives which have no wider benefit to the community or society.
 I loathe, however, to criticise anyone’s creativity as it is so central to being human and the key to addressing so many local and global challenges.

 EU: Having no problems to solve, stress and anxiety.